Even though Child Abuse Prevention Month has passed, this topic desperately needs to be addressed.

 - Take part in healthy activities.
 Exercise.
 Go outside.
 Take a walk.
 Play with your pets or your kids.

 - Do things that make you happy.
 Find joy.
-As I mentioned on my most recent episode of Suffer the Little Children Podcast, I didn’t realize how much I needed to laugh until I took an hour and sat down to watch Chris D’Elia’s new stand-up comedy special, No Pain, and literally wore myself out laughing.
+As I mentioned on my most recent episode of Suffer the Little Children Podcast, I didn’t realize how much I needed to laugh until I took an hour and sat down to watch a new stand-up comedy special and literally wore myself out laughing.
 Do what makes you feel good.
 Read, write, play video or mobile games, watch comedy, check out funny YouTube videos, go outside and look under rocks for salamanders — whatever puts a smile on your face.

 - Prioritize.
 Your to-do list may look daunting, especially with kids at home, but putting it in order can put it into perspective.